This content has been machine translated dynamically.

 - Centrally managed and automated botnet attacks have gained popularity for stealing passwords, because it doesn’t take long when hundreds of computers work together to crack your password.
 It is easy to launch botnet attacks to figure out passwords that use commonly used dictionary words.

-- Compromised web-server attacks are not as common as they used to be, because awareness and server security have increased, so hackers and spammers look for easier targets.
-There are still web servers and online forms that hackers can compromise and use to send spam (often the more vicious types, such as viruses and porn) but usually this type of activity is easier to detect and quickly shut down, or block with a reputation list such as SpamRats.
+- Compromised web-server Attacks are not as common because awareness and server security have increased, so hackers and spammers look for easier targets.
+There are still web servers and online forms that hackers can compromise and use to send spam (such as viruses and porn).
+Such activity is easier to detect and quickly shut down, or block with a reputation list such as SpamRats.

 - Windows Exploits (such as Active IPs offering/distributing malware, shell code, rootkits, worms, or viruses).

 - Phishing Proxies (IP addresses hosting phishing sites, and other fraud such as ad click fraud or gaming fraud).